Regularized Bayesian best response learning in finite games: Introduction

-We introduce the notion of regularized Bayesian best response ({RBBR}) learning dynamic for a heterogeneous population, where the agents in the population are distributed over types taking values in a complete separable metric space.
-Similar to the standard best response, the Bayesian best response also seems to be the plausible behavioral norm in evolutionary game theory.
-However, due to the multipilicity of the Bayesian best response function, and the fact that it can vary abruptly, the behavioral protocol thus obtained is difficult to analyze.
-Thus we resort to a regularized version of the Bayesian best response in order to obtain a uniquely defined smoothed version of the Bayesian best response function, which can then be analyzed using the standard theory of ordinary differential equations.
-As a result, we obtain the {RBBR} learning dynamic, where the agents' payoffs are subject to perturbation by an arbitrary, but fixed strongly convex regularizer, and the agents best respond with respect to these perturbed payoffs.
+As a result, we obtain the {RBBR} learning dynamic, where the agents' payoffs are subject to perturbation by an arbitrary, but fixed regularizer, and subsequently the agents best respond with respect to these perturbed payoffs.
 The logit dynamic (\cite{fudenberg1998theory}) is a prototypical example of evolutionary dynamics in population games with homogeneous payoff structure, where the agents' payoff are regularized using the well--known Shannon-Gibbs entropy.
 In our set--up, such a dynamic is called the logit {RBBR} learning dynamic.
 However, instead of assuming a particular form of the regularizer, {RBBR} learning dynamic is generated via perturbation by an arbitrary strongly convex regularizer, which includes the Tsallis entropy and the Burg entropy.\footnote{Both Tsallis and Burg entropy has appeared in the literature of (deterministically) perturbed best response dynamics, as well as in the context of online non--convex optimization problems.
 See \cite{hofbauer2002global}, and \cite{heliou2020online} for further details.}